CaptainCrumb999RobloxYT/UltimateNESemu/README.md

-# UltamiteNESemu
+# UltimateNESemu

-UltamiteNESemu is a fork of Mesen, The Best NES Emulator as of the creation of this emulator.
+UltimateNESemu is a fork of Mesen, The Best NES Emulator as of the creation of this emulator.

 ## Releases

 ### Windows

-The latest version is available on https://github.com/CaptainCrumb999RobloxYT/UltamiteNESemu/releases).
+The latest version is available on https://github.com/CaptainCrumb999RobloxYT/UltimateNESemu/releases).

 ### Ubuntu